LCCC Community Festivals Fund 2022/23

 The fund aims to support the development and capacity of locally run festivals by providing support and training to make them less reliant on public funding in addition to offering funding towards the costs of events.
 The fund enables community organisations to celebrate their cultural identity and strengthen community relations while promoting equality and targeting poverty and social inclusion.

-CLOSING DATE FOR COMPLETED APPLICATIONS IS FRIDAY 18 JUNE 2021 at 12 NOON.
+CLOSING DATE FOR COMPLETED APPLICATIONS IS 12 noon on the 21st February 2022.

 DEFINITION OF A FESTIVAL